CrawfordGroup/ProgrammingProjects/Project#01/README.md

 - Solution

 ## Step 3: Bond Angles
 Calculate all possible bond angles.
-For example, the angle, \phi_{ijk}, between atoms i-j-k, where j is the central atom is given by:
+For example, the angle, φ \phi_{ijk}, between atoms i-j-k, where j is the central atom is given by: